carlgranfelt/netapp-bootcamp/trident_with_k8s/tasks/snapshots_clones/IMPACTS.md

 - As the volume had no CSI Snapshots left, Trident launched the deletion of this volume
 - Within ONTAP, a clone is also linked to its parent volume.
 Deleting the volume also meant performing a "split clone" operation on the second volume, which means transforming a clone into a volume of its own.
 This operation happens in the background, with no impact.

-Bottom line, deleting a PVC or a snapshot will no have any impact on the infrastructure!
+Bottom line, deleting a PVC or a snapshot will not have any impact on the infrastructure.

 ## What's next

-Once you have finished with this sub-task, head back to the main task to [finish off the other sub-tasks](README.md#data-management-with-snapshots).
+Once you have finished with this sub-task, head back to the main task to [clean up](README.md#f-cleanup).